peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

     public bool ArrayLengthMatches(
         int length);

  Returns whether an array's length is allowed under this filter.

   <b>Parameters:</b>

  * <i>length</i>: The length of a CBOR array.

 <b>Return Value:</b>

+ `true
- `true` if this filter allows CBOR arrays and an array's length is allowed under his filter; otherwise,  `false` .
+            `  if this filter allows CBOR arrays and an array's length is allowed under this filter; otherwise,  `false `  .

 <a id="ArrayLengthMatches_long"></a>
 ### ArrayLengthMatches